-This document (EN 206:2013+A1:2016) has been prepared by Technical Committee CEN/TC 104 "Concrete and related products", the secretariat of which is held by DIN.
+This document (EN 206:2013+A2:2021) has been prepared by Technical Committee CEN/TC 104 "Concrete and related products", the secretariat of which is held by SN.

-This European Standard shall be given the status of a national standard, either by publication of an identical text or by endorsement, at the latest by May 2017 and conflicting national standards shall be withdrawn at the latest by May 2017.
+This European Standard shall be given the status of a national standard, either by publication of an identical text or by endorsement, at the latest by September 2021 and conflicting national standards shall be withdrawn at the latest by September 2021.

 Attention is drawn to the possibility that some of the elements of this document may be the subject of patent rights.
-CEN [and/or CENELEC] shall not be held responsible for identifying any or all such patent rights.
+CEN shall not be held responsible for identifying any or all such patent rights.

-Based on a CEN/BT Decision (T 42/2013) EN 12620:2013 was withdrawn.
+Based on a CEN/BT Decision ( T 42/2013) EN 12620:2013 was withdrawn.
 Therefore, this document has been aligned with the specifications given in EN 12620:2002+A1:2008.
 As soon as CEN/TC 154 publishes a new version of EN 12620, CEN/TC 104 intends to amend EN 206.

-This document includes Amendment 1 approved by CEN on 27 July 2016.
+This document includes Amendment 1 approved by CEN on 27 July 2016 and Amendment 2 approved by CEN on 4 January 2021.